CSC3060 Introduction to Computer Systems

 bfloat16

-- Format: 1 sign, 8 exponent, 7 mantissa bits
+- The format is 1 sign, 8 exponent, 7 mantissa bits, Same exponent range as FP32.

 FMA/FMAC